Everspace/Plantain/README.md

 ## Why Plantain?

+### Visual Scripting

+Allow team members to create things without developer supervision.
+Reuse code that you've already made.
+Glue together new and old scripts easily.

 ### Built like Unity

+Plantain looks and behaves like other common Unity objects, making it easy to pick up and use if you don't want to look at the scripts underneath for people who want to just make "stuff" rather than code.

-Plantain is designed to mimic Unity's component system, with many different and small parts acting in unison.
-Individual components are easy to understand because they don't do much, and then can do many interesting things when combined later.
+Like Unity's component system, many different and small parts act in unison.
+Individual components are easy to understand because they don't do much, and then can do many interesting things when combined.

 <a href="http://imgur.com/pdn60Up"><img src="http://i.imgur.com/pdn60Up.gif" title="source: imgur.com" /></a>